 - Fresa’s – Who goes to a Mexican restaurant to get ice cream?
 Me!
 James Beard nominee Chef Laura Sawicki makes the best cookies in cream with fresh oreos and chocolate brownie.
 It’s casual and ideal for to-go or big groups when you want margaritas and perfectly cooked chicken.
 I also love their vegetable sides that are more creative than rice and beans like sweet potatoes, brussels sprouts, beets, etc.

 - Matt’s El Rancho – C-L-A-S-S-I-C Tex- Mex.
 If you’ve been looking for Bob Armstrong dip, it’s here.
+I prefer the giant bean and cheese nachos on the perfect chip.

 - Polvo’s – I love watching them bake the fresh tortillas and the salsa bar.
 Fish fajitas all the way.